Fredericksburg station: 1910 station

 In 1909, city politicians began agitating for a new RF&P station.
 Construction began in February 1910 and the new station opened on November 10, 1910.
 It was located one block east of the former stations on the north side of the tracks, closer to the downtown area.
 Built in the Colonial Revival style, it cost $125,000.

 In 1927, the RF&P mainline was elevated through Fredericksburg to eliminate grade crossings.
 A temporary station and tracks were built on the south side of the alignment during construction.
 The station was modified with two new wings.
 Lafayette Boulevard was lowered, with a ramp built from the new street level to the station entrance.
 Two side platforms were built for the elevated tracks, with a baggage elevator to track level and a shelter for the northbound platform.

 The PF&P was converted to standard gauge in 1926 and became the Virginia Central Railway.
 It was abandoned in 1937 except for a short section at the Fredericksburg end, which lasted until 1984.
 Passenger service on the RF&P primarily consisted of long-distance trains serving the southern states, which the railroad carried between Washington and Richmond.
 By 1955, the line carried 14 daily long-distance round trips plus one Washington–Richmond local round trip, all of which stopped at Fredericksburg.

+On January 6, 1956, the railroad eliminated racial segregation at Fredericksburg station in response to an order from the Interstate Commerce Commission (ICC) on an official basis.
+The railroad had been removing signage denoting the race-based locations for a month prior in expectation of the announcement.